ashleysommer/sanic-plugin-toolkit/README.rst

 The Sanic Plugins Framework is more than just a Blueprints-like system for Plugins.
 It provides an enhanced middleware system, and manages Context objects.

+**Notice:** Please update to SPF v0.9.0 if you need compatibility with Sanic v19.12+.
+See `here <https://github.com/huge-success/sanic/issues/1749#issuecomment-571881532>`_ for more details.

 The Enhanced Middleware System
 ------------------------------